-A lot of people say that gardening is a tough thing to get started on, but this is only true if you don’t know what you’re doing.
-The way to be successful with gardening is to educate yourself as much as you can about the subject.
-When you do that and start gardening you should be satisfied with the results.
+Many people say that gardening is a difficult thing to start, but this only applies if you don’t know what you are doing.
+The way to succeed with gardening is to educate yourself as much as possible through the best horticulture books.
+When you do that and start gardening, you must be satisfied with the results.

 If you want something fun to do that will benefit you in the kitchen, try growing some herbs in your window.
 Some herbs may not take kindly to this, but many will!
 In this way you have some herbs always fresh and handy, and they add a nice touch to the house.